Vital Statistics And Outcomes

 DPT Program Applicants

-- Acceptance Rate: 3-year average - 28% of qualified applicants get an offer
+- Acceptance Rate: 3-year average - 15% of applicants get an offer

-- Required Observation Hours: No documentation of specific observation hours in a physical therapy clinic is required, although having at least 40 hours of observation is highly recommended.
+- Required Observation Hours: No documentation of specific observation hours in a physical therapy clinic is required, although having 100 hours of observation is recommended.
 It is understood that applicants will have had some exposure to physical therapy and health care.
 On your application you will be asked about your exposure to PT.

 According to standards implemented by the Council for Higher Education Accreditation (CHEA) data regarding student outcomes must be made available to the public.
 These data will be updated annually.